WordPress/gutenberg/packages/block-directory/README.md

 <a name="isInstalling" href="#isInstalling">#</a> **isInstalling**

-Returns true if application is calling install endpoint.
+Returns true if a block plugin install is in progress.

 _Parameters_